clojure/core.typed/README.md

 # Changelog

 0.1.2-SNAPSHOT
+- TODO
+  - Add tests for (if (seq a) (first a) 0) filter example.

+- DONE
+  - Fix objects and filters being lost during polymorphic and dotted function applications
   - Can annotate datatypes outside current namespace

 0.1.1